-The practice had procedures to reduce the risk of Legionella, or other bacteria, developing in water systems, in line with a risk assessment.
+The practice had procedures to reduce the risk of Legionella, or other bacteria, developing in water systems, in line with a risk assessment recently carried out in May 2023.
+However, there were further recommendations within the risk assessment which the provider was in the process of implementing.